- Movie Reviews

 There is some mild language in this movie, including:

-The Lord of the Ring: Fellowship of the Ring is an epic tale of good and evil and the story of an unexpected hero who risks all on a quest to save his land.
+The Lord of the Rings: The Fellowship of the Ring is an epic tale of good and evil and the story of an unexpected hero who risks all on a quest to save his land.

 The main messages from this movie are of friendship and loyalty.
 Sam’s commitment and loyalty to his dear friend Frodo is beautifully expressed throughout this movie, as are other friendships such as Gandalf’s friendship with Bilbo and the Hobbits, and the Fellowship’s loyalties to each other and to Frodo and his friends.